Smone5/Udacity/produecures/Create Amazon EMR Cluster.md

 19. Click Add
 20. At top of the page for proxy mode, choose "Use proxies based on their pre-defined patterns and priorities"
 21. Open up your cluster
 22. In the summary tab, in the section "Application user interfaces" you should see links to Zeppelin, Spark History Server and Resource Manager if the process worked correctly.
+23. The next time you should be able to skip the FoxyProxy steps and just SSH in.